jernotte/StudyGuide/Content/Web Application/Guide/Security.md

 5. What are some common direct references that lead to IDOR vulns?
 6. How to prevent access control vulnerabilities?

+**Authentication**:
+1. What is authentication?
+2. What are the three main types of authentication?
+3. What are some common attacks on weak MFA?
+4. How to secure your authentication mechanisms?

+**OAuth2**:

 ### Web Security